GDB quick reference

 info registers Show info about all registers

-print $a0 Can access individual register by $name
+print $a0 Access individual register by $name

 set $a0 = 8 Set register's value